Trace Viewer Tool

 Trace Viewer provides the following sections and tracks.

-- XLA Module: the XLA program being executed.
+• XLA Modules: the XLA program being executed.

-- XLA Ops: Shows the XLA HLO operations that ran on the TPU core.
+• XLA Ops: Shows the XLA HLO operations that ran on the TPU core.
 Each higher-level framework operation (JAX, Tensorflow, or PyTorch, for example) is translated into one or several XLA operations, which are then compiled to run on the TPU.
-When you click an XLA operation, you can see links to the op in the Graph Viewer, along with additional information about the op such as the start/stop times, duration, and source stack trace (if made available by the framework and compiler).

-- One section for each Sparsecore node: Some TPU generations (e.g., TPU v5p and TPU v6e) are equipped with one or more SparseCore units in addition to the dense compute MXU units; modules, ops, and TraceMes associated with these cores will appear in this section.
+• One section for each Sparsecore node: Some TPU generations (e.g., TPU v5p and Trillium) are equipped with one or more SparseCore units in addition to the dense compute MXU units; modules, ops, and TraceMes associated with these cores will appear in this section.

 Note that only the XLA Ops for TPUs and stream data for GPUs are directly grounded in the collected profile; all other lines are “derived lines”, involving optional “sideband” information provided by the compiler, optional user annotations, and/or heuristics applied by XProf.
 Therefore, these derived lines may or may not appear in certain profiles.